zextras/tech-doc/source/carbonio-ce/usage/settings.rst

 to which a validation code will be sent.
 You need to enter this code before the recovery e-mail address is verified and can be used.

+You can modify the recovery address at anytime:
+:bdg-danger-line:`REMOVE` the current address, then follow the same procedure described in the previous paragraph.

 .. _settings-wsc:

 Chats